Ching He Huang: Publications

 Ching-He Huang launched Click & Cook, an online video recipe library, offering exclusive step-by-step nutritious Chinese fusion recipes for people to cook themselves at home.

 In 2006, she published her first recipe book, China Modern: 100 cutting-edge, fusion-style recipes for the 21st century (pub: Kyle Cathie), which contained a variety of Chinese influenced recipes.

 In 2008, she published a second recipe book to accompany a six-part peak time television series Chinese Food Made Easy, commissioned and shown by BBC Two and BBC HD.
 Chinese Food Made Easy aired in June 2008, and was an instant success, attracting millions of viewers.
 Her book, also called Chinese Food Made Easy, was published alongside the series, and was a number one best-seller for six weeks.

 Chings's third book, Ching's Chinese Food in Minutes, was published on 3 September 2009.

 In 2011, Ching's Fast Food (UK edition), and the US version Ching's Everyday Easy Chinese were released featuring her most memorable childhood experiences, intertwined with Chinese superstition, etiquette, and original suggestions for exciting variations on classic recipes.

 In 2012, Exploring China: A Culinary Adventure was published.
 The book accompanied the BBC TV series, following Ching and 'godfather' of Cantonese cooking, Ken Hom, as they travelled and explored China's culinary culture.

 In March 2015, Ching released Eat Clean: Wok Yourself to Health for Harper Thorsons, promising simple, nutritious dishes that will detoxify and nourish your body.

 In September 2017, Ching released Stir Crazy: 100 deliciously healthy wok recipes for Kyle Books.
 Promising simple, nutritious dishes, it won best UK Chinese Cookery Book at the Gourmand Awards 2018.

 In September 2019, Ching released Wok On: deliciously balanced Asian meals in 30 minutes or less for Kyle Books, containing delicious balanced Asian meals in 30 minutes or less.
 Again winning best UK Chinese Cookery book at the Gourmand Awards 2020.

-In January 2021, Ching is due to release her tenth book, Asian Green for Kyle Books.
+In February 2021, Ching released her tenth book, Asian Green for Kyle Books.
 The book contains everyday plant-based recipes inspired from across Asia to create delicious simple, healthy, vegan dishes that everyone can enjoy.